openwashdata-dev/workflow/docs/index.md

             - ) \|\>
             - knitr::kable()
           - `devtools::build_readme()`
-    25. Add, commit and push all changes to GitHub - On GitHub, open issue 5 to define who writes up which parts of the README
+2. Add, commit and push all changes to GitHub - On GitHub, open issue 5 to define who writes up which parts of the README
-    26. Create an examples article for the package - `usethis::use_article("examples")` -
+3. Create an examples article for the package - `usethis::use_article("examples")` -
         `devtools::build_rmd("vignettes/articles/examples.Rmd")` -
         Resources
         - https://r-pkgs.org/vignettes.html#sec-vignettes-workflow-writing
           - Prepare one or two data visualisation or table examples
-    27. Add formal dependencies from Vignette (not necessary for article vignette?) - Any package used in a vignette must be a formal dependency, i.e. it must be listed in Imports or Suggests in DESCRIPTION
+4. Add formal dependencies from Vignette (not necessary for article vignette?) - Any package used in a vignette must be a formal dependency, i.e. it must be listed in Imports or Suggests in DESCRIPTION
         - https://r-pkgs.org/vignettes.html#sec-vignettes-eval-option
-    28. Use `devtools` to load, document, check, and install - Use keyboard shortcuts
+5. Use `devtools` to load, document, check, and install - Use keyboard shortcuts
         - `devtools::load_all()` “Cmd + Shift + L”
         - `devtools::document()` “Cmd + Shift + D”
         - `devtools::check()` “Cmd + Shift + E”
         - `devtools::install()` “Cmd + Shift + B”
-    29. Add automated CMD BUILD check - `usethis::use_github_action_check_standard()?`
+6. Add automated CMD BUILD check - `usethis::use_github_action_check_standard()?`
         - checks build for Mac, Windows, Linux
+### Pkgdown Website
-    30. Create new branch - `pkgdown`
+1. Create new branch - `pkgdown`
-    31. Setup pkgdown configuration and github actions - `usethis::use_pkgdown` - open `_pkgdown.yml`
+2. Setup pkgdown configuration and github actions - `usethis::use_pkgdown` - open `_pkgdown.yml`
         - add github pages URL
         - add plausible script (plausible for openwashdata to be setup)